 The declaration of the State of Israel in 1948 effectively ended over 2500 years of long-term Gentile rule over Israel, although Jerusalem itself was not fully liberated until 1967.
 Some see the taking of East Jerusalem in 1967 by Israeli forces as the fulfilment of Jesus’ prophecy:

 Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled (Luke 21:24)

-The scattering of Israel was fulfilment of a specific Bible prophecy, but recent history has also seen the fulfilment of Bible prophecy in the ingathering (or restoration) of Israel.
+For over 100 years now, and especially after 1948, the world has seen the fulfilment of Bible prophecy in the ingathering (or restoration) of Israel.

 Learn from the convenience of your own home.
 This is the first accredited online Biblical Hebrew course offered by the Hebrew University of Jerusalem.